veeto

 Key Takeaways

-• Strengthens penalties and seizure authority for retailers selling illegal flavored tobacco products.
+• Strengthens penalties for selling illegal flavored tobacco products with $50 fines per package.

 Get Involved